games647/MinecraftVerificationServer/README.md

 ## Description

-Verifies if a minecraft user has premium (paid) account by connecting to fake server.
+Verifies if a Minecraft user has premium (paid) account by connecting to fake server.

 ## Features